What is diarrhea?

 - If you have cramping with diarrhea, avoid gas-forming foods and beverages such as beans, cabbage, beer, and carbonated beverages.

 - If you are taking an antibiotic, add yogurt with active cultures to your diet.
 Call your health care provider if the diarrhea continues.
-You may need to try another antibiotic.

 What can be done to relieve discomfort in the rectal area?